sparkney/danceguide/index.md

 # Features, in comparison to HTML/CSS/JavaScript
 * Obviously, no cumbersome and time consuming HTML and CSS development.
 * No messy mix of markup and programming code in the front-end.
-* Underlying HTML and CSS is automatically generated, less room for human errors.
+* Underlying HTML and CSS is automatically generated, much less room for human errors.
 * Component based development.
 * Easily extensible, making custom components is very straightforward.
 * Readable and easy to understand application code.